kxcode/kbash/README.md

 For socks proxy support.
   1. Download Sockipy project from http://sourceforge.net/projects/socksipy/?source=directory.
   2. Copy the socks.py into the same directory as kbash.py
-  3. If you dont need proxy, you can delete the several lines near the comment "#PROXY CODE"